Physically motivated modeling of LyC escape fraction during reionization: Results

 \subsection{Dependence on stellar mass and redshift}

 In fig.~\ref{fig:general histograms} we investigate how the LyC escape evolves as a function of the galactic stellar and gas mass.
 For this purpose, we classify galaxies based on their redshift, as well as their stellar and gas mass.
-We then represent the average escape fraction $\langle f_\mathrm{esc} \rangle$ of galaxies within each specific bin using a color scale.
+We then represent the averaged escape fraction $\langle f_\mathrm{esc} \rangle$ of galaxies within each specific bin using a color scale.
 We observe a strong correlation between stellar mass and the average escape fraction, with $\langle f_\mathrm{esc} \rangle$ steadily increasing with $M_\star$ up to $M_\star \approx 10^{6.5}\mathrm{M}_\odot$ ($10^7\mathrm{M}_\odot$) for $z=5.2$ (10).
 Beyond that, $\langle f_\mathrm{esc} \rangle$ decreases and becomes essentially zero for $M_\star>10^8$~M$_\odot$.
 As redshift increases, the peak of the escape fraction shifts towards higher stellar masses.
 This phenomenon is more clearly discernible in fig.~\ref{fig:line plots}, which will be discussed later.

-A larger scatter is observed in the dependence of the escape fraction on the galactic gas mass, which emerges as a result of the gas mass exhibiting a weaker correlation (in comparison to the stellar mass) with the metallicity and thus dust, which is the prime absorber for most LyC leaking galaxies.
-This point will be shown in more detail in fig.~\ref{fig:properties escape modes}.
+A larger scatter is observed in the dependence of the escape fraction on the galactic gas mass, which emerges as a result of the gas mass exhibiting a weaker correlation (in comparison to the stellar mass) with the metallicity.
+A higher metallicity results in an increase in dust content and hence absorption, as well as in more efficient cooling and thus denser gas, with both factors being strongly anti correlated with the escape fraction, as will be further discussed in fig.~\ref{fig:properties escape modes}.
 The generally higher $\langle f_\mathrm{esc} \rangle$ as compared to the top panel, is explained by the majority of the high-escape bins being located outside of the regions containing most of the galaxies, so that the bins are typically sampled with fewer galaxies.
 We observe that the escape fraction exhibits one maximum at $M_\mathrm{gas}=10^8\mathrm{M}_\odot$ at $z=5.2$, which increases with redshift as in the top panel, reaching $M_\mathrm{gas}=10^{8.5}\mathrm{M}_\odot$ at $z=10$.
 A second peak observed for galaxies with $M_{\rm gas}<10^{6.5}\mathrm{M}_\odot$, shows instead an opposite redshift evolution.
 This peak can be attributed to a secondary mode of LyC escape correlated to extensive star formation regions and elevated metallicity levels.
 We thoroughly investigate this phenomenon in fig.~\ref{fig:Escape_columns_height}.